IvanCaceres/realtime-delivery-app/README.md

 From within the `/frontend` folder `npm run build`

-This will produce a `/frontend/build/` directory filled with the production ready scripts / assets You must move the CONTENTS of `/frontend/build` into the backend public directory `/backend/delivery/public`
+This automatically outputs the `/build` assets directory into the right backend public directory:
+`/backend/delivery/public`

+you may customize this path using the env variable `BACKEND_PUBLIC_PATH` check env examples

+Make sure you production env has been setup by using the production example and filling in your api credentials as well as PUBLIC_URL.

+You should place your own domain as the PUBLIC_URL as such `https://yourdomain.com/build`

+See the env.production-example which should be copied as => `.env.production` for it to take effect.

-This makes the production assets available for user download/html linking.
-All files placed in the `/backend/delivery/public` can be loaded from root `http://localhost/fileExample.js` or whatever your domain is.
+All files/directories placed in `/backend/delivery/public` can be loaded from root `http://localhost/fileExample.js` or whatever your domain is.

 You will need to set up an SSL certificate so browsers allow requesting geo location / device location permissions.